zvant/ReagentSystem/Server/README.md

 `$ javac -Xlint:unchecked Reagent.java GeneratePDF.java StructureImage.java ReagentSystem.java Server.java`

 ### Run
-# java Server
+`# java Server`

-Requirements
+### Requirements
 Java Developer's Kit(JDK) and Java Runtime Environment(JRE) are required to build and run this program.
-This program use several local commands: convert - convert images.
-Install imagemagick to enable. pdflatex - generate PDF file of reagent list.
+This program use these local commands:<br>
+*convert* - convert images.
+Install imagemagick to enable.<br>
+*pdflatex* - generate PDF file of reagent list.
 Install TeXLive to enable.

 If this server has problem with reading or writing files, try removing all files in ./list/ and ./image/ directory (note that this would clear the database).
-PDF compilation process could differ from one system to another, see compilation script ./pdf/compile.sh for more details.
+PDF compilation process could differ from one system to another, see compilation script *./pdf/compile.sh* for more details.
 You should try to execute it as root before you run the server.
 You might need to modify the content and permission of the script file.